SohamBera16/Multiple-Object-detection-and-classification-for-a-Self-Driving-Car-in-an-urban-environment-/README.md

 ![class distribution in val images](https://github.com/SohamBera16/Multiple-Object-detection-and-classification-for-a-Self-Driving-Car-in-an-urban-environment-/blob/main/charts/validation%20class%20distribution.png)

 - ## Training:
+The config that we will use for this project is pipeline.config, which is the config for a SSD Resnet 50 640x640 model.

+We need to edit the config files to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
+We also need to adjust the batch size.

+A new config file called pipeline_new.config needs to be created in the /home/workspace/directory (can be modified as per convenience) by using the follwing command:

+cd 'LOCATION WHERE THE edit_config.py IS LOCATED' python edit_config.py --train_dir /home/workspace/data/train/ --eval_dir /home/workspace/data/val/ --batch_size 2 --checkpoint /home/workspace/experiments/pretrained_model/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map /home/workspace/experiments/label_map.pbtxt

+-Training Process:
+The training process of the model can be run by - python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config

+To monitor the training, a tensorboard instance can be launched by running python -m tensorboard.main --logdir experiments/reference/ (needs to be accordingly modified)

+-Evaluation Process:
+Once the training is finished, launch the evaluation process. python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config --checkpoint_dir=experiments/reference/
+(By default, it will run for one epoch.)

 - ## Reference experiment:
 This section should detail the results of the reference experiment.
 It should include training metrics, Tensorboard charts, and a detailed explanation of the algorithm's performance.